 The presence of a surface or subsurface defect or discontinuity in the material allows the magnetic flux to leak.
 Ferrous iron particles are applied to the part in a dry or in a wet suspension, these variations can be referred to as dry magnetic particle inspection or wet magnetic particle inspection.
 If an area of flux leakage is present, the particles will be attracted to the defect.
 The particles will build up around the leakage and form an "indication."
 The indication is evaluated to determine its characteristics, its cause, and how to proceed.

-Element MT inspectors are certified to American Society of Nondestructive Testing (ASNT) Level III and Level II.
+Element non destructive testing inspectors are certified to American Society of Nondestructive Testing (ASNT) Level III and Level II.
 By examining the nature, location, and extent of an indication, our highly trained and experienced inspectors can determine the origin and cause of both surface and near-surface discontinuities.
-Element operates full-service NDT and magnetic particle testing labs that utilize a variety of advanced equipment capable of performing quality inspections for virtually any form of ferrous material, component, or assembly.
+Element operates full-service non destructive testing and magnetic particle inspection labs that utilize a variety of advanced equipment capable of performing quality inspections for virtually any form of ferrous material, component, or assembly.

-Mag particle inspection can be performed by Element NDT technicians in the laboratory or in the field.
-A partial list of our MT equipment includes:
+Mag particle inspection can be performed by Element non destructive testing technicians in the NDT laboratory or in the field.
+A partial list of our equipment includes:

 Magnaflux MD3-1060L 5600 Amps: